Pizzelle Recipe (Thin and Crisp)

 Then plug in your pizzelle iron and let it preheat while you make the batter.

-Whisk eggs, sugar, anise seeds, vanilla, and anise extract together until combined.
+Whisk eggs, sugar, anise seeds, vanilla, and anise extract together in a medium bowl until combined.

 The anise seeds are optional, but I really love the extra flavor they give.
-I find them in the spice aisle of my regular supermarket.
-If you’re having trouble locating them, try ordering them here: anise seeds.
+I find them in the spice aisle of my regular supermarket, but if you’re having trouble locating them, try ordering them here: anise seeds.

-Once everything is well-incorporated, you can whisk in the melted butter.
+Get everything well incorporated, then whisk in the melted butter.

 Next come the dry ingredients.

-Flour, baking powder, and salt get stirred in until a thick batter forms.
+Stir in flour, baking powder, and salt until a thick batter forms.

 Scoop the batter, about a tablespoon at a time.

-You’ll notice at this stage that the pizzelle are very pliable.
-While they’re still warm, they can be pressed into a bowl shape or rolled into a tight cylinder.
+You’ll notice at this stage that the pizzelle is very pliable.
+They can actually be pressed into a bowl shape or rolled into a tight cylinder while they’re still warm.

 Transfer them to a wire cooling rack.
 This will allow any steam to evaporate away and let the pizzelle crisp up.